 - Income is not just from your paycheck.
 Income can come from a variety of places like stocks, bonds, affiliate programs, etc. Don't just think you are limited to income from your primary paycheck!

 - There are no right or wrong investment strategies; however, it can be advantageous to take a conservative approach to investing to ensure you avoid taking major losses from more risky endeavors.
 Check out portfoliocharts.com for ideas!

 You can download all of the customizable financial tools discussed in the last 10 minutes of the video for FREE!
-Fill out the form at the bottom of the page to start the download! ⬇️👇
+Start the download!

 7 Steps for Creating a Financial Plan (Adapted From Reddit Personal Finance)

 - Set realistic expenses and goals.
 Think about where you want to be in life when you are 40 years old, 60 years old, 80 years old, 100 years old!
 What you envision your life to be like at various points in time is going to impact your financial goals.
 "Living like a student" is something we hear often.
 It might not necessarily be the best way to live.

 - Build an emergency fund.
 This can vary from person to person, but some advisors advocate having between 3 to 6 months of living expenses saved up in the event of an emergency.
 Check out savings account options that may give you extra interest on your holdings.
 Some Ally savings accounts return 1.8%.
 (Disclosure: No association or affiliations to disclose.)